shkholikov/react-hooks-todo/README.md

 # Getting started with this project

-After cloning this project run the following command in the project folder to install all dependencies for.
+To run this project clone it and run the following command in the project folder to install all dependencies.

 ```
 npm install